kennyn510/person-of-interest/README.md

 # person-of-interest
-An OS X script for gathering data/information about a specific person.
+A script for MAC OS X for easily researching yourself (or an individual) online.

 # How To Use:
 1. On OS X, open Applications > Utilities > Terminal.app